 Today’s #CouchCurator is Head, Terrestrial Biodiversity & Senior Curator, Chelicerata, Dr Robert Raven.
 With a wide knowledge of invertebrate groups, including earthworms and snails, as well as some frogs, Robert heads the most active arachnological unit in Australia.
-In 2010, they celebrate that since 1976, staff and honorary associates have described over 1000 new species of spiders.
+In 2010, they celebrated that since 1976, staff and honorary associates have described over 1000 new species of spiders.

 The applied importance of these spiders is that the venom is already under development for a more humane treatment of breast cancer; the venom molecules binds the cancer cells stopping them from dividing.
 Of course, like many of the spiders I am working on at present, their important role in conservation is especially significant as the animals are being taken in large numbers from the wild each year.
 Equally, the spiders themselves are capable of killing and partially eating cane toads without apparent poisoning.
 So the standouts in the pending collections (because unregistered, they are not part of the State Collection), are the living tarantulas.